 Planning a trip to France in the winter?
 It’s a great time to visit, so check out all you need to know about this less popular season from cheaper airfares to winter sports, fun festivals, and those famous Christmas fairs during the French holiday season.
 And don't forget the official, government-controlled sales for real bargains.

 01 of 11

-Airfares and Hotel Rates in Winter
+Lower Airfare and Hotel Rates

 Generally airfares are much lower during winter, with the exception of the Christmas holiday season in December when they are quite high.

 In December you will find that airfares rise to normal levels, particularly the closer you get to December 25th, but in November, January, February and most of March there will be special prices on offer.
 The prices begin to rise again about a week before Easter.